GIS4DEV/GIS4DEV.github.io/_lessons/02b_gravitymodel2.md

 ---
 layout: lesson
-title: Gravity Model: Finalize & Publish
+title: "Gravity Model: Finalize & Publish"
 purpose: "complete a solution for the Gravity model and publish to GitHub"
 ---